 What Skills Will I Learn in Computer Networking Classes?

-Students learn the fundamentals of how computer systems or devices communicate with one another in computer networking classes.
+In a typical computer networking class, students learn the fundamentals of how computer systems or devices communicate.
 Read on to discover a more detailed account of these skills.
 Schools offering Cisco Network Systems degrees can also be found in these popular choices.

 Computer networking classes combine lectures and hands-on practice to provide skills in computer network system configuration.
 Courses may include discussions, lectures and projects that deal with basic networking principles and current developments in the field.
 Topics studied in a computer networking class delve into skills areas such as: